-CD-612E (5 Units) should be taken prior to the spring term of your second year in the program (or prior to the spring term you are planning to take the comp exam).
+CD-6124 (4 Units) should be taken prior to the spring semester of your second year in the program (or prior to the spring semester you are planning to take the comp exam).
 This course is designed to help you prepare for the comprehensive exam and should be supervised by your major advisor.
 At the completion of this course you will receive a grade of Incomplete (I).
 Once you have successfully completed the comp exam, this grade will be changed to reflect passing or failing status.
-(Note: you have 1 year to remove your incomplete in CD 612E before your grade is automatically changed to an F.)
+(Note: you have 1 year to remove your incomplete in CD 6124 before your grade is automatically changed to an F.)

-Assessment - CD 999
+Assessment - CD 6980

-During the spring term in which you are planning to take the comprehensive examination enroll in CD-999.
+During the spring semester in which you are planning to take the comprehensive examination enroll in CD-6980.
 This is a 0 unit course indicating your intent to take the comp exam.
 Prerequisites to this course are advancement to candidacy, approval of department, completion of coursework in the master's program and being in good academic standing.

-Note: If all other coursework has been completed and CD-999 is the only course needed at the time of the exam, enrollment can be processed through the College of Extended and Global Education for a reduced fee, currently \$260 for the quarter.
-The semester fee will be different please follow up with the College of Extended and Global Education.
-Additionally, contact their office to obtain the add form and arrange payment.
+Note: If all other coursework has been completed and CD-6980 is the only course needed at the time of the exam, enrollment can be processed through the College of Extended Learning for a reduced fee, currently \$320 for the semester.
+Contact their office to obtain the add form and arrange payment.